Once upon a time, in a

-At that moment, the wind picked up.
-The clouds above began to rumble as, faintly, the sound of trumpets echoed through the sky.
+The wind picked up.
+The ground began to rumble as, faintly, the sound of trumpets echoed through the sky.

-After touching down, the pod opened up and two perfectly organised rows of royal guards emerged, their gold armour shining in the sun.
+After touching down, the pod opened up and two perfectly organised rows of royal guards emerged, their gold armour shining in the suns.
 The guards stopped and turned to face each other as a woman with blue skin and six arms slithered down the middle of the two rows.
-She was wearing a large ornate crown and a purple dress with a long, flowing trail.
-Her three left arms were holding on to a golden sceptre.
+She was wearing a large over-designed crown and a purple dress with a long, flowing trail.
+Her three left arms were holding a golden sceptre.

 "Bow before the might of Queen Meidon, ruler of Chrysoros!" shouted one of the guards.
-Instead of following the guard's advice, the crew and the pirates both stood with their heads tilted in confusion as her royal highness approached.
+Instead of following her advice, the crew and the pirates both stood with their heads tilted in confusion as her royal highness approached.